Author: kEF1R

 How to make milk Kefir?

-Make milk Kefir at home Milk Kefir (usually pronounced as keh-FEER) is a slightly carbonated but delicious milk beverage, fermented and similar to buttermilk or yogurt.
-Kefir is only fermented milk (room temperature) with kefir grains for almost 24 hours.
-It has incredible health benefits, is flavorsome, and is endured well, even with my lactose intolerance.
+Make milk kefir at home Milk Kefir (usually pronounced as keh-FEER) is a slightly carbonated but delicious milk beverage, fermented and similar to buttermilk or yogurt.
+Kefir is only fermented milk (at room temperature) with kefir grains for almost 24 hours.
+Even with my lactose intolerance, it has incredible health benefits, is flavorful, and endures well.
 It’s easier to prepare than yogurt because it involves...

 water kefir grains

 Where to buy Kefir?
 Kefir is one of the absolute superstars of healthy food.
 Kefir grains are a fantastic combination of lactic acid bacteria and yeasts in a definite matrix of proteins, lipids, and sugars.
 This symbiotic matrix (or SCOBY) forms “kefir grains” that resemble cauliflower.
-It is highly beneficial even for lactose intolerance and is used in various parts of the World.
-It has...
+People around the world use it because it is highly beneficial, even for lactose intolerance.
+It has recently caught...

 waterkefir 0